8x8c/8x8c/README.md

  Objectively, for today,  Rust is god.
 You either want the best or you do not.
 Learn to discern!

- This repo has lots of no-nonsense rust encryption apps and information.
  If you are interested in rust encryption apps, save the following html code to your pc and use it for reference.

 https://github.com/8x8c/Crypto/blob/main/encryption.html